10 Things You Can Do in 30 Minutes or Less For a More Focused and Fit Day

 - Go to sleep.
 Not like "goodnight" sleep.
 But the benefit of taking a power nap are gold.
 If you're in the middle of your day, and you're feeling that 2:30 crash coming on or you have a long lunch break, if you can, slip away and close your eyes and relax somewhere for about 20-30 minutes.
 Even if you don't go to sleep, it's just as good to go silence your mind from your to-do's for a little while.
 Taking a nap improves alertness and productivity, and it doesn't leave you groggy or affect you when it's actually time for bed.
 I haven't done it in a little while, but I am what you call a Master Napper.
 I can take a nap at 8 or 9 pm and then go to bed at 11 or 12 for the rest of the night.
 It's a gift, what can I say?
 LOL.

 - Think positively.
 When you're always stressed out or thinking the worst about a situation, you use a lot of energy.
 It's draining to your mind, which makes you fatigued physically.
 Take a few minutes right now and write all the things you are worried about right now.
 Now, think the opposite.
-It immediately takes the weight off of your shoulders.
+Gratefulness and positivity immediately take the weight off of your shoulders.
 Because what if you can't get that done?
 What if you fail?
 How about what if you actually DID do what you thought you couldn't get done?
 What if you succeed with flying colors?
-You've probably just worried yourself a new pimple for nothing.
-I did that earlier this week.
-Now I've had a visit from a couple of unwanted friends on my forehead and my cheek.
-Cut it out and think GREAT things.
+Utilize the healing properties of positivity and gratefulness in your life.

 So, friend, I hope you enjoyed this list.
-I hope that you continue to have a great weekend, and try implementing any or all of these things into your life.
-Let me know what you decided to add to your schedule over the weekend or next week!
+I hope that you continue to strive to be fierce, faithful, and fit, and try implementing any or all of these things into your life.

 Remember to always #befocusedbefitbefly